kleinjm/dotfiles/README.md

 Default config taken from [oh-my-tmux](https://github.com/gpakosz/.tmux)

 ### Alfred
-- Use [this script](https://github.com/stuartcryan/custom-iterm-applescripts-for-alfred) to get Alfred <> iTerm2 integration
+- Settings are stored in the private env config path in dropbox.
-- Settings are stored in and synced via dropbox.
+- This should already be stored in settings but if not, use [this script](https://github.com/stuartcryan/custom-iterm-applescripts-for-alfred) to get Alfred <> iTerm2 integration

 ### VIM
 - Followed [this guide](https://tbaggery.com/2011/08/08/effortless-ctags-with-git.html) to set up ctags using git hooks